Promises to My Dog

 - I promise that my dog will be part of my family.
 I will make a commitment to schedule time every day to interact with her so that she will feel loved and will not develop behavior problems from a lack of stimulation and socialization.

-- I promise to seek professional help if my dog develops behavior problems that become unmanageable.
+- I promise to seek professional help from a relationship-based trainer if my dog develops behavior problems that become unmanageable.

 - I promise that my dog will have opportunities to exercise and honor some of her instincts.
 She’ll have walks and runs outside of her daily territory, so she can sniff and explore.